event-engine/docs/docs/tutorial/part_IV.md

 In part III of the tutorial we successfully implemented the first write model use case: *Add a new building*.
 Connect to the Postgres database and check the event stream table `_4228e4a00331b5d5e751db0481828e22a2c3c8ef`.
-The table should contain the first domain event yielded by the `Building` aggregate and recorded by event machine.
+The table should contain the first domain event yielded by the `Building` aggregate.

 no | event_id | event_name | payload | metadata | created_at
 ---|-----------|------------|--------|--------|---------